Raid on Lunenburg, Nova Scotia (1782)

-The Raid on Lunenburg (also known as the Sack of Lunenburg) occurred during the American Revolution when the US privateer, Captain Noah Stoddard of Fairhaven, Massachusetts, and four other privateer vessels attacked the British settlement at Lunenburg, Nova Scotia on July 1, 1782.
+The Raid on Lunenburg (also known as the Sack of Lunenburg) occurred during the American Revolution when the US privateer, Captain Noah Stoddard of Fairhaven, Massachusetts on the 'Scammell' with four other privateer vessels attacked the British settlement at Lunenburg, Nova Scotia on July 1, 1782.
 The raid was the last major privateer attack on a Nova Scotia community during the war.

 Lunenburg was defended by militia leaders Colonel John Creighton and Major Dettlieb Christopher Jessen.
 In Nova Scotia, the assault on Lunenburg was the most spectacular raid of the war.
-On the morning of July 1, Stoddard led approximately 170 US privateers in four heavily armed vessels and overpowered Lunenburg’s defence, capturing the blockhouses, burning Creighton's home, and filling Jessen's house with bullet holes.
+On the morning of July 1, Stoddard led approximately 170 US privateers in five heavily armed vessels and overpowered Lunenburg’s defence, capturing the blockhouses, burning Creighton's home, and filling Jessen's house with bullet holes.
 The privateers then looted the settlement and kept the militia at bay with the threat of destroying the entire town.
 The American privateers plundered the town and took three prisoners, including Creighton, who were later released from Boston without a ransom having been paid.